background: true and all

 follow_up_chain

-propagates allowed_tools and disallowed_tools to child reminders
+propagates allowed-tools and skills to child reminders automatically.

 Configuration